b21renu/BroadRangeAI/README.md

 # BroadRangeAI

+## Mission
+Paste, Play, Discover :: Your Multilingual Video Adventure!
+Seamlessly explore YouTube videos with our platform.
+From translating content to accessing detailed transcripts, asking questions, and even breaking language barriers, we've got it all.
+Simply paste your YouTube URL and open the door to a world of multilingual possibilities

 ## What does our Platform provide
 Welcome to our all-in-one platform!
 If you ever find yourself wanting to understand a video in a different language, have questions about the content, or need to share video information via email or want to understand which particular event takes place at a particular time in a YouTube video, you're in the right place.
 Our website offers a seamless 4-in-1 solution for all your needs.